postsharp/Metalama.Documentation/content/conceptual/aspects/advising/overriding-methods.md

 You will often want your aspect to override _many_ methods.
 For instance, a _synchronized object_ aspect has to override all public instance methods and wrap them with a `lock` statement.

-To override one or more methods, your aspect must implement the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method and invoke the <xref:Metalama.Framework.Advising.IAdviceFactory.Override(Metalama.Framework.Code.IMethod,Metalama.Framework.Advising.MethodTemplateSelector@,System.Object,System.Object)?text=builder.Advice.Override> method.
+To override one or more methods, your aspect must implement the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method and invoke the <xref:Metalama.Framework.Advising.AdviserExtensions.Override(Metalama.Framework.Code.IMethod,Metalama.Framework.Advising.MethodTemplateSelector@,System.Object,System.Object)?text=builder.Advice.Override> method.

 The _first argument_ of `Override` is the <xref:Metalama.Framework.Code.IMethod> that you want to override.
 This method must be in the type targeted by the current aspect instance.